New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- New England and its opponents have combined to put up more than 43.5 points in seven of 14 games this season.
+- New England and its opponents have combined to score more than 43.5 points in seven of 14 games this season.

-- Buffalo's games have gone over 43.5 points in seven of 14 chances this season.

-- The combined points per game average of the two teams, 54.3, is 10.8 points above Sunday's over/under.
+- The combined points per game average of the two teams, 54.3, is 10.8 points more than Sunday's over/under.

-- These two squads combine to surrender 33.6 points per game, 9.9 fewer than this contest's over/under.
+- This contest's over/under is 9.9 points greater than the 33.6 these two squads combine to allow per game this season.

 - Patriots games this season feature an average total of 44.7 points, a number 1.2 points higher than Sunday's over/under.

-- The 43.5-point over/under for this game is 4.7 points below the 48.2 points per game average total in Bills games this season.
+- The 48.2 PPG average total in Bills games this season is 4.7 points more than this game's over/under.

 Patriots stats and trends

-- New England has nine wins against the spread in 14 games this year.

-- The Patriots have been favored by 2.5 points or more nine times this season and are 6-3 ATS in those games.
+- So far this season, the Patriots have been installed as favorites by a 2.5-point margin or more nine times and are 6-3 ATS in those contests.

-- New England's games this year have eclipsed the over/under in 42.9% of its opportunities (six times in 14 games with a set point total).
+- New England has hit the over in 42.9% of its opportunities this year (six times in 14 games with a set point total).

-- New England is 7-2 against the spread and 8-1 overall this season when the team scores more than 17.4 points.
+- When New England puts up more than 17.4 points, it is 7-2 against the spread and 8-1 overall.

-- New England is 6-5 against the spread and 6-5 overall when the team amasses more than 287.9 yards.
+- When New England totals over 287.9 yards, the team is 6-5 against the spread and 6-5 overall.

 - This year, the Patriots have 18 turnovers, nine fewer than the Bills have takeaways (27).